 Working with schools to ensure pupils attend full-time or make alternative arrangements for the education of pupils who need to be out of school for fifteen days or more due to a health need and who otherwise would not receive a suitable education.

-The Governing Body of Name of School/Academy is responsible for:
+The Governing Body of The Grove Primary School is responsible for:

 Ensuring arrangements are in place to support pupils with medical conditions.